 where TP, TN, FP and FN are the true positive, true negative, false positive and false negative pixels found in the segmentation process.
 These indexes were evaluated for the 30 images using a cross-validation technique leaving one out.
 The accuracy is the ratio of correctly classified pixels (true positives and true negatives) in the entire area of the image28.
 The sensitivity and specificity are often used to complement the evaluation of segmentation algorithms, sensitivity is used for measuring how many pixels in the region of interest are correctly segmented, it does not tell anything about how many pixels in the background would be segmented as tumors29; the specificity measures how many pixels in the background are correctly excluded and does not tell if a tumor pixel would not be correctly segmented30.
 The positive and negative predictive values are related with the sensitivity, specificity and the size of the tumor region, the predictive values will change between images if the tumor region covers a different percentage of the whole image, it is important to take this into account since breast tumors size change between patients31.
 Table 4 shows the segmentation results using only the original image without any pre-processing step and using the intensity image obtained using histogram equalization and a gaussian anisotropic filter.
-The pre-processing step was able to enhance the segmentation results, making the accuracy, specificity and PPV significantly higher, while the sensitivity and NPV were diminished by 1.24% and 0.54% respectively, although we could consider these differences insignificant these may lead to unwanted segmentation results.
+The pre-processing step was able to improve the segmentation results, making the accuracy, specificity and PPV significantly higher, while the sensitivity and NPV were diminished by 1.24% and 0.54% respectively, although we could consider these differences insignificant, these may lead to unwanted segmentation results.

 Table 4.
 Original and Intensity images segmentation results